-Programme Structure (Te Anga Hōtaka)
+Programme Structure | Te Anga Hōtaka

-There are five rotations each year that are five weeks long.
-Twelve students are generally based in Tūranga-nui-a-Kiwa (Gisborne) with another five students based in Wairoa (for four of the five rotations per year).
+There are 5 rotations each year that are 5 weeks long.
+Twelve students are generally based in Tūranga-nui-a-Kiwa (Gisborne) with another five students based in Wairoa (for 4 of the 5 rotations per year).

-Day One of the TIPE programme starts at 8am, you will be asked to meet at the DHB Learning Centre for the programme orientation and meet the local staff involved with the programme.
+Day one of the TIPE programme starts at 8am, you will be asked to meet at the DHB Learning Centre for the programme orientation and meet the local staff involved with the programme.

 All students have individualized placement programmes provided.
-This is organised to provide a variety of experiences within thier home discipline, with other disciplines and within a variety of settings, (e.g. rural chronic conditions management, hauora Māori) over the course of the programme.
+This is organised to provide a variety of experiences within their home discipline, with other disciplines and within a variety of settings, (e.g. rural chronic conditions management, hauora Māori) over the course of the programme.

 Group time and activities

 For about one day a week (typically Friday), students will have time to meet as a group or groups to meet with the teaching team, participate in group activities, discuss clinical cases, and/or work on your community appraisal or education project.
 There will be video links between Gisborne and Wairoa and also some travel between the locations for these sessions.